 If at all possible, open up all the windows in the house.
 More than likely, that smell isn’t just hanging out in the fridge.
 While it may have started there, it has definitely spread it’s ways around your home, whether you realize it or not.
 By opening the windows as you clean the fridge, you’re giving your home a chance to air out and the breeze will push out all the old stink and in the fresh Springtime breeze.

 Need More Cleaning Help?

 You’re in the right place!
-I just launched my brand new Spring Cleaning Planner on Etsy and trust me, you need it!
-It’s over 20 pages of shopping lists, checklists, cleaning plans, timelines, and helpful tips to kick off your Spring Cleaning the right way and make your house sparkle even more than it did when you first moved in.
-You can grab it for a limited time right here!
+I just launched my newly updated Organized-ish Binder Kits on Etsy and trust me, you need them!
+The Bundle Kit has pages of shopping lists, checklists, cleaning plans, timelines, and helpful tips to kick off your Spring Cleaning the right way and make your house sparkle even more than it did when you first moved in.
+You can grab the whole collection right here!